Highlights

 Movie"A comment on the personas we adopt."

-Looking to feast your eyes on 'Faces' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or view the Edward McConnell-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.
+Planning to check out 'Faces' wherever you like to watch?
+Discovering a streaming service to buy, rent, download, or watch the Edward McConnell-directed movie via subscription can be a challenge, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Faces' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Faces' right now, here are some finer points about the Templar Film Studios flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Faces' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Faces' right now, here are some finer points about the Templar Film Studios flick.

-Released , 'Faces' stars Bill Gleeson, Rose McBain, James Graham, David McKail The movie has a runtime of about 14 min, and received a user score of (out of 100) on TMDb, which assembled reviews from top users.
+Faces starring Bill Gleeson, Rose McBain, James Graham, David McKail has a Not Rated rating, a runtime of about 14 min, and a scheduled release date of .

-Interested in knowing what the movie's about?
+Want the short version of the plot?
 Here's the plot: "The screening of the short film 'Faces' at the 1961 Edinburgh and London Film Festivals kick started the film career of young McConnell, then studying at Glasgow School of Art.
 'Faces', a comment on the personas we adopt, was inspired by a visit to the Brussels Experimental Film Festival of 1958 where McConnell saw the work of many European film makers, films of a genre unseen at that time in Britain.
 Many were without words, telling their stories in a variety of genres, live action, animation, puppetry, and making social comments on their times." .